The Step-by-Step Guide To Painting Kitchen Cabinets

-Painting kitchen cabinets is a great way to get a new look and feel in your kitchen.
-This is also an ideal way to save money and time during a renovation.
-Following a step-by-step guide can make painting kitchen cabinets an easy and straightforward process.
+Many homeowners dream of a complete kitchen remodel, but budgeting for a project of this scope is a different story!
+Luckily, there are easy ways to renovate your kitchen without paying thousands of dollars.
+Painting kitchen cabinets is a great way to refresh the look and feel of your kitchen.
+It can also be an ideal way to save money and time during a kitchen renovation.
+Follow this step-by-step guide to make painting kitchen cabinets an easy and straightforward process.

 Step 1: Understand the paint job

-Drawers and flat-front doors are easier to paint than woodwork and cabinets with detailed profiles or raised paneling.
-These areas need more paint and require more prep time.
+Also, drawers and flat-front doors are easier to paint than woodwork and cabinets with detailed profiles or raised paneling.
+These complex and detailed areas need more paint and more prep time.
 If the woodwork is damaged or warped, it may be best to purchase new unfinished cabinet doors and paint them with the existing cabinets.

 Step 2: Remove hardware and doors

-In order to start painting, the drawers and doors must be removed.
+In order to start painting kitchen cabinets, the drawers and doors must first be removed.
 Additionally, all the latches, pulls, knobs, and other pieces of hardware should be removed.
 Make sure to place the screws and the hardware in clear bags.
 This makes locating them easier when it is time to reassemble the cabinets.

 Next, number every door and mark the appropriate location as the features are removed.
-Avoid mixing them up or the hinges won’t line up properly.
+Avoid mixing them up – otherwise, the hinges will not line up properly.

 Step 3: Clean the surfaces

 The kitchen is a work area where splatter, grease, heat, and steam are common occurrences.
-For that reason, cleaning the surface of the doors and drawers prior to painting or sanding is an important step.
-Use a solution that’s mostly water and rinse thoroughly, but avoid soaking the cabinets with water.
+For that reason, cleaning the surfaces of the doors and drawers prior to painting or sanding is an important step.
+Use a solution of water, vinegar, and salt and a toothbrush to scrub stains, and rinse thoroughly.
+Be sure to avoid entirely soaking the cabinets with water to avoid damage.
 Before painting or sanding, allow all the doors to dry completely.

 Step 4: Sand the surfaces

-Lightly sanding the doors preps them for paint.
-In some cases, a wood sanding block is used to avoid rounding the edges.
+Lightly sanding the doors preps them to hold paint effectively.
+In some cases, you can use a wood sanding block to avoid rounding the edges.
 When sanding the cabinets, removing all the existing paint is not required.
-It’s more useful to roughen the surface so the fresh paint has a smooth and clean base to bond.
+It is actually more useful to roughen the surface so the fresh paint has a smooth and clean base to bond.

 When existing paint is flaky, this may suggest that the finish did not bond properly with the wood.
 In most cases, this is a result of grease or moisture seeping into the wood or under the paint.
 Sand these areas down and use a stain-removing spot-primer.